Commit 16c6545d authored by Tom Lane's avatar Tom Lane

 (attributes) in the query result.

-each tuple of
+(attributes) in each tuple of the query result.

 <ProgramListing>